six0h/Couchbase/README.md

 Couchbase Abstraction for HootSuite

+All of these classes are located in 'In/Couchbase/';
+They are called using the pear convention as In_Couchbase_Db.php etc...

 - There is a config file with the following line to config a key for the singleton instance below:

         //init Couchbase